 Aside from the hike-in campsites that I already mentioned for the Freycinet Peninsula loop hike, there are also a few options for car camping in Freycinet National Park along the coastal beaches.

 For basic free camping on the beachside, head to Friendly Beaches.
 Friendly Beaches are suitable for both tents or small campervans, these campsites are filled on a first come first serve basis and have pit toilets, but no freshwater supply.
-Friendly Beaches camping is located 23km north of the visitor centre up Coles Bay road.
+Friendly Beaches camping is located 23km north of the visitor center up Coles Bay road.

-ATTENTION: In summer months, coastal camping in Freycinet National Park is so popular that bookings can only be made by winning a ballot drawn in August (except Friendly Beaches).
+ATTENTION: In the summer months, coastal camping in Freycinet National Park is so popular that bookings can only be made by winning a ballot drawn in August (except Friendly Beaches).
 Entries close at the end of July!